 Supply chain security shot onto everyone’s radar in December 2020 when news broke of a cyber-attack that utilised compromised SolarWinds software to target US federal agencies.
 And the attacks haven’t stopped – more recently, software provider Codecov suffered a supply chain attack that went undetected for over two months.
 For many organisations, it may feel like supply chain security is the final Rubicon they need to cross before either jumping head-first into shoring up their cyber defences or throwing in the towel completely.

 The latter option is, from an emotional perspective at least, understandable – it’s hard enough to protect your own organisation in today’s hostile digital landscape without having to worry about other organisations in your supply chain posing risks to your operational integrity.
+This is especially true for law firms, who manage highly confidential information on a daily basis and for whom any reputational damage suffered as a result of a data breach could be terminal.
 At Six Degrees though we’re not fans of burying our heads in the sand, and we don’t think you should be either.
 Because even if you can never fully negate the supply chain security threats you face, there are steps you can take to minimise them.

 In this blog we’ll explain what supply chain security is, and the steps you can take to shore up your cyber defences.